"I love your tutorials and have now brought my sweet Marimo back to life. Thank you so much!" —Stephanie T.

 Are Marimo a good choice for beginners?

-YES!
-Marimo’s an excellent choice for beginning houseplant enthusiasts and long time plant parents alike.
-Since Marimo need very little attention, they are perfect for kids who want their very own 'houseplant', a wonderful gift for newlyweds as they are a symbol of love, a lovely heirloom plant that can be passed down from generation to generation.
+Marimo is an excellent choice for beginning houseplant enthusiasts and long time plant parents alike.
+Since marimo need very little attention, they are perfect for kids who want their very own 'houseplant', a wonderful gift for newlyweds as they are a symbol of love, and a thoughtful heirloom that can be passed down from generation to generation.

 How do I keep the Marimo?